All Episodes

 I'm glad you agree with me.

-It's a side show to talk about whether this is a penalty or a tax.
+It's a sideshow to talk about whether this is a penalty or a tax.

 That's what's going on here.

-And I just think the fastest way to clue people in and get them refocused is to tell them what the details of their health care are going to be, as according to this law.
+And I just think the fastest way to clue people in and get them refocused is to tell them what the details of their health care are going to be as according to this law.

-Tell them exactly what's in store for them in terms of liberty and freedom down the road, and of course their back pocket.
+Tell them exactly what's in store for them in terms of liberty and freedom down the road, and of course, their back pocket.

-And there's another way to attach to this too, and that is the economic impact of it.
+And there's another way to attach to this, too, and that is the economic impact of it.

 Everything Barack Obama has done has done great damage to our economy.

-And this we ain't seen nothing yet until this thing gets implemented.
+And this, we ain't seen nothing yet until this thing gets implemented.

-The economic impact of this, the impact on the private sector economy of Obamacare will dwarf the impact of the stimulus and all of the other Obama programs combined.
+The economic impact of this, the impact on the private sector economy of Obamacare, will dwarf the impact of the stimulus and all of the other Obama programs combined.

-I say that it's hard for people to understand it.
+It's hard for people to understand.

-It's people don't want to believe that elected officials would have this kind of design on their own country.
+It's because people don't want to believe that elected officials would have this kind of design on their own country.

 It's exactly what we have.